 Lisa M. Schenck

-Lisa M. Schenck joined the law school in 2009 after serving in the Army for more than 25 years, initially as a Signal Corps Officer and then as a judge, lawyer, and educator in the Judge Advocate General’s Corps.
-In 2002, she was appointed as a military judge on the U.S. Army Court of Criminal Appeals.
+Associate Dean Lisa M. Schenck served for twelve years as the GW Law Associate Dean for Academic Affairs overseeing over 300 adjunct faculty members and recently was appointed as the inaugural Associate Dean and Program Director for National Security, Cybersecurity, and Foreign Relations Law overseeing LLM and MSL degree programs in National Security and Cybersecurity and National Security and U.S. Foreign Relations Law, as well as JD Concentrations in those areas.
+Associate Dean Schenck also teaches Military Justice as a professorial lecturer in law.
+She joined the law school in 2009 after serving in the Army for more than 25 years, initially as a Signal Corps Officer and then as a judge, lawyer, and educator in the Judge Advocate General’s Corps.
+In 2002, Associate Dean Schenck was appointed as a military judge on the U.S. Army Court of Criminal Appeals.
 In 2003, she received the Judge Advocates Association Outstanding Career Armed Services Attorney Award (Army).
-In 2005, Dean Schenck was the first woman appointed as a Senior Judge on that court, where she served until she retired.
-She concurrently served as an Associate Judge on the U.S. Court of Military Commission Review after her appointment by the Secretary of Defense in 2007.
-Dean Schenck retired in 2008 as a U.S. Army colonel and became the Senior Adviser to the Defense Task Force on Sexual Assault in the Military Services.
+In 2005, Associate Dean Schenck was the first woman appointed as a Senior Judge on that court, where she served as the lead judge for Panel 3 until she retired.
+She concurrently served as an Associate Judge on the U.S. Court of Military Commission Review, appointed by the Secretary of Defense in 2007, and was subsequently reappointed to that court by the President in 2019, and appointed as Chief Judge of that court in February 2022.
+She retired in 2008 as a U.S. Army colonel and became the Senior Adviser to the Defense Task Force on Sexual Assault in the Military Services.

-JSD, LLM, Yale Law School; LLM, The Judge Advocate General's Legal Center and School; JD, Notre Dame Law School; MPA, Fairleigh Dickinson University; BA, Providence College
+JSD, LLM, Yale Law School; LLM, The Judge Advocate General's Legal Center and School; JD, Notre Dame Law School; MPA, Fairleigh Dickinson University; BA, LLD (honorary), Providence College